-The response to the Facebook post I shared was incredible!
-Ginger Nanoparticles Could Be Inexpensive, Nontoxic IBD Treatment from ibdnewstoday.com where researchers at the Atlanta VA Medical Center revealed that nanoparticles derived from fresh ginger root may be an effective treatment for Crohn’s Disease and Ulcerative Colitis.
+The response to the Facebook post (Ginger Nanoparticles Could Be Inexpensive, Nontoxic IBD Treatment) that I shared in 2017 was incredible!
+Researchers at the Atlanta VA Medical Center revealed that nanoparticles derived from fresh ginger root may be an effective treatment for Crohn’s Disease and Ulcerative Colitis.

-Many people commented on multiple areas about ginger so I set time aside to review my contribution to the Prokinetic Prevention of SIBO presentation from the 2015 SIBO Symposium and see if there was any new pertinent research on ginger.
-My goodness, I was briefly inspired to write a book and I’d have an entire chapter on ginger!
+Many people commented on multiple areas about ginger so I've shared insights about ginger from my contribution to the Prokinetic Prevention of SIBO presentation at the 2015 SIBO Symposium and add any new pertinent research on ginger.

 The CHEMICAL Breakdown: Gingerols and Shogaols

 The rhizomes of Zingiber officinale (ginger) have been used since ancient times as a traditional remedy for gastrointestinal complaints.

 The most active ingredients in ginger are the pungent principles, particularly gingerols and shogaols.
 The major chemical constituents of ginger are:

 6-gingerol was the most abundant compound found in the fresh ginger extract, followed by 10-gingerol.
 The significant anti-neuroinflammatory capacity that fresh ginger extract exhibited was largely owed to 10-gingerol and not 6-gingerol.